 It can take cats a while to get used to puppies or new dogs.
 Some cats will never fully adjust to the presence of a dog.
 With time and patience, these animals can be acclimated to each other and learn to co-exist.

-Although they may never be best friends, it is possible to teach a cat to tolerate any new dog that you bring home.
+Although they may never be best friends, teaching a cat to tolerate any new dog you bring home is possible.

 How to Socialize an Adult Cat and a Cane Corso Puppy

-Now, let’s go over exactly how to socialize a Cane Corso puppy with a cat.
-In this situation, we are assuming that you already own an adult cat and would like to teach it to get along with your new Cane Corso puppy.
+Let’s discuss how to socialize a Cane Corso puppy with a cat.
+In this situation, we assume you already own an adult cat and would like to teach it to get along with your new Cane Corso puppy.

 Prepare for the Intro and Teach Your Puppy to Come When Called